Cars Brands that start with C

 Corre La Licorne Logo

-Corre La Licorne was an automobile manufacturer founded in 1901 by Jean-Marie Corre in Levallois-Perret, France.
-Produced automobiles under the Corre TM.
+Corre La Licorne was an automobile manufacturer founded in 1901 by Jean-Marie Corre in Levallois-Perret, France, and produced automobiles under the Corre TM.
 After becoming a leader in racing cars of this brand, the nobleman Waldemar Lestienne influenced the change of the logo and the name of the brand.
 In 1907, the company included a unicorn in its identity, changing its name to Corre La Licorne.
 At the same time, the company’s founder sold the company to Lestienne Firmin.
-An electric car was developed, which was produced in 1 instance during World War II.
+An electric car was developed and produced in 1 instance during World War II.
 The cars were sold until 1947.
 The brand was closed in 1949.

 Chevrolet Corvette